 HARP Research Findings

-Findings from year one of THT’s Highlighting and Assessing Referral Platform Participation (HARP) research project.
+This report shares perspectives from community-based organizations regarding community resource referral platforms, such as NowPow.
+Findings are from year one of THT’s Highlighting and Assessing Referral Platform Participation (HARP) research project.

 The project is a collaboration between THT and the Social Interventions Research and Evaluation Network (SIREN).